aviralchharia/Brain-Tumor-Detection-with-VGG-16-Transfer-Learning/README.md

 # Brain Tumor Detection with VGG-16 CNN Transfer Learning

-Aim of the project is to use Computer Vision techniques of Deep Learning to correctly identify & map Brain Tumor for assistance in Robotic Surgery.
+Aim of the project is to use Computer Vision techniques of Deep Learning to correctly detect Brain Tumor for assistance in Robotic Surgery.

-In this part, we build a Convolutional Neural Network (CNN) model that would classify if subject has a tumor or not based on MRI scan.
+Here, I build a Convolutional Neural Network (CNN) model that would classify if subject has a tumor or not based on MRI scan.
 We have used VGG-16 model architecture and weights to train the model for this binary classification problem.
 The following MRI Scans have no tumor while those given later have Brain Tumor.

 <p align="center">
     <img width="700" height="300" src = 'https://github.com/aviralchharia/Brain-Tumor-Segmentation-with-Deep-Neural-Networks/blob/main/Images/No%20Tumor.png?raw=true'